Skip to Content

 • A handful of designer pieces that no longer fit but still feel special

-If you’re saving something for the future, treat it with care.
-Clean it properly, store it well, and preserve it like the treasure it is.
+If you’re saving something for the future, treat it that way.
+Clean it properly, store it well, and preserve it like the thing you say it is.

-Not ready to part with something just yet?
-That’s okay.
-A “maybe” box gives you time to reflect without the pressure of making a permanent decision in the moment.
+Not ready to part with something?
+That’s fine.
+A Maybe Box gives you time to think without forcing a permanent decision in a moment when you’re already tired and emotional.

-Move any uncertain pieces to a separate space—under your bed, in a storage bin, or the back of a spare closet.
-Set a time limit, whether it’s one month or a season.
-If you haven’t reached for the item in that time, you’ll probably find it easier to let go.
+Move anything uncertain to a separate space.
+Under the bed, a storage bin, the back of a spare closet.
+Set a time limit, one month or one season.
+If you haven’t reached for it by then, letting go gets a lot easier.

-I did this myself after struggling with some stubborn post-COVID pregnancy weight.
-I packed away a few special pieces and focused on dressing for the body I had in the moment—not the one I was hoping to get back to.
-When I was ready, I revisited each item and made thoughtful decisions about what still worked for my style and life.
+I did this myself after some stubborn post pregnancy weight I couldn’t shake.
+I packed away a few special pieces and focused on dressing the body I had, not the one I was hoping to get back to.
+When I was ready, I went through the box and made real decisions about what still worked.

-A “maybe” box breaks the cycle of indecision.
-It removes emotional weight from your day-to-day routine and gives you clarity with time.
-When you revisit the box, ask yourself:
+It breaks the cycle of indecision.
+It takes the emotional weight out of your daily routine and gives you distance.
+When you revisit the box, ask:

 • Did I miss this?

-• Does it still align with my personal style?
+• Does it still match my personal style?

-• Does it fit and make me feel good?
+• Does it fit, and do I feel good in it?

 If the answer is no, donate, sell, or recycle it.
-The goal isn’t to delay decisions forever.
-It’s to make room for what truly supports your life right now.
+The point isn’t to delay forever.
+The point is to make room for what supports your life right now.

 6. Fit Isn’t the Only Factor

-Just because something fits doesn’t mean it deserves a place in your wardrobe.
+Just because something fits doesn’t mean it earns a place in your closet.

-Think about how many items you own that you feel just “meh” about but kept simply because they zip up.
-Now ask yourself: Do I actually feel good in this?
+Think about how many pieces you own that you feel meh about but kept because they zip.
+Now ask the better question.
+Do I actually feel good in this?

-A few months later, every single item ended up in a big, expensive donation pile.
-Why?
-Because while they fit, I didn’t love them.
+A few months later, every single piece went into a very expensive donation pile.
+They fit.
+I didn’t love them.

 Your clothes should do more than fit.
-They should make you feel confident, comfortable, and aligned with your personal style.
-Don’t settle for anything less.
-You deserve better than “just okay.”
+They should make you feel confident and comfortable and like yourself.
+You deserve better than just okay.

-While I’m far from a minimalist, I’ve seen closets so packed with extras that they become overwhelming instead of inspiring.
-One of the biggest culprits?
+I’m far from a minimalist, but I’ve seen closets so packed with extras they become overwhelming instead of useful.
+The biggest culprit?
 Buying things on sale simply because they’re marked down.

-Let me be clear: a good deal isn’t good if the item doesn’t serve a purpose in your wardrobe.
+A good deal isn’t a good deal if the piece doesn’t serve a purpose in your wardrobe.

 Client Story: The Pantyhose Box